carbonblack/cbapi-python/docs/threathunter-api.rst

 Main Interface
 --------------

-To use cbapi with Carbon Black ThreatHunter, you will be using the CbThreatHunterAPI.
+To use cbapi with Carbon Black ThreatHunter, you use CbThreatHunterAPI objects.
-The CbThreatHunterAPI object then exposes two main methods to access data on the Carbon Black server: ``select`` and ``create``.
+These objects expose two main methods to access data on the ThreatHunter server: ``select`` and ``create``.

 .. autoclass:: cbapi.psc.threathunter.rest_api.CbThreatHunterAPI
     :members: